 Of course, maintaining Hormone Replacement Therapy can feminize the face or even prevent masculinization if started before the advent of puberty, many transgender individuals were not afforded that opportunity.
 Fortunately, there is a surgical option available.

-With Facial Feminization, Dr. Sinclair utilizes cutting-edge surgical techniques to transform and feminize the facial appearance for transgender women.
+With Facial Feminization in Los Angeles, Dr. Sinclair utilizes cutting-edge surgical techniques to transform and feminize the facial appearance for transgender women.
 Because the face is made up of many different parts, Facial Feminization is actually a collection of different procedures that can be performed during a single surgery.
 No two faces are alike, so pre-operative analysis is key.
 During your consultation, Dr. Sinclair will analyze your face, discuss your desired results, address your individual concerns, and create a surgical plan specifically for you.
 With many years of experience as a surgeon for the transgender community, Dr. Sinclair has the specific skills to create the feminizing changes you are seeking.

 Dr. Sinciair will analyze your facial proportions and design a plan that fits your desires and expectations.
 Of all the surgeries, facial feminization has the most options and choices.
 Complications can occur before, during and after surgery--this is most true for FFS.
 If inadequate attention is paid to planning your surgery you are not likely to be satisfied.
 The relationship of the facial components are as important, if not more so than anyone particular part.
 The hair line, hair density, forehead, brow, eyelids, eye bones, cheeks, nose, lips, chin, jaw, adams apple, and facial skin must be analyzed to make a comprehensive plan.